thomas-chu123/condense-trainer/README.md

 A PyTorch Lightning framework for training condensed token representations in Large Language Models (LLMs).
 This project enables efficient context compression while maintaining semantic meaning.

+## 🧠 Concept & Architecture

+The Condense framework uses a novel two-stage architecture to compress long contexts into a fixed number of learned token representations:

+### 1. Condensation Stage
+- Takes a long input context (e.g. 4096 tokens) and compresses it into a small fixed number of "condensed tokens" (e.g. 512)
+- Uses learnable token embeddings that are trained to capture key semantic information
+- Employs a multi-layer architecture:
+  - Input embedding layer
+  - Learnable condensation tokens
+  - Layer normalization
+  - Linear projection to target model dimensions

+### 2. Decoding Stage
+- A frozen decoder model (e.g. Mistral-7B) processes the condensed tokens
+- The condensed tokens act as a "semantic memory" that the model can reference
+- The decoder generates text based on both:
+  - The condensed context representation
+  - The current prompt/instruction

+### Key Benefits
+- **Memory Efficiency**: Compress long contexts into a fixed memory budget
+- **Semantic Preservation**: Maintains important meaning and relationships
+- **Model Agnostic**: Can work with any transformer decoder
+- **Fast Inference**: No need to reprocess long contexts

 ## 🚀 Key Features

 - **Token Condensation**: Compress long contexts into learned token representations